cektor/SEFIDE/README.md

 # SEFIDE
 SEFIDE is a powerful cross-platform tool designed to securely and permanently destroy your files.
 Today, sensitive information and files in the wrong hands can lead to serious security issues.
-This application has been developed to ensure your digital security
+This application has been developed to ensure your digital security.

 <h1 align="center">SEFIDE Logo</h1>